tytydraco/yessleep/out/Necromancer_Summer_Camp_Part_2.md

 I watched him watch the twilight trees for what felt like a lifetime before he snapped out of it.
 “We should go inside.”
 He moved past me quickly and I looked back to the forest.
 I was gripped by a terrible sense of deep dread that something was looking right back at me, but I couldn’t see it.
 Like it was all around me.
 That’s when I noticed the silence.
 Not a single insect.
 No strange forest creature howls.
 No wind blowing the branches and leaves.
 Nothing.
 The absence of sound made my hair stand on end.

 A hand grabbed me by the collar and gently pulled me inside the cabin.
-James locked the door behind us and then without missing a beat, moved to each window closing the blinds.
+James locked the door behind us and then, wasting no time, moved to each window closing the blinds.
 The other guys paid him no mind as they made jokes, laughed, and stuffed their faces with sugary sweets.

 James finally took his seat, but he was staring off into another world.
 He reminded me of a hurt child, too traumatized to even cry.